MarinHure/Blob_Detectron/README.md

 Returns:

-    - nodes: A list of detected nodes.
+    - noeuds: A list of detected nodes.
     - positions: A dictionary containing the positions (x, y) of each node.
-    - linkPositions: A dictionary containing the positions (x, y) of each link.
+    - positionLiens: A dictionary containing the positions (x, y) of each link.

 The function iterates through the outputs variable, takes the first tensor (output[0][i]) containing prediction boxes, and determines the object positions by calculating the center of each box.